 Rome has so much to see and do, you could spend a year exploring the various nooks and crannies of this wonderful, ancient city.
 If you are visiting Rome with kids, here is our best itinerary for 4 days in Rome.

-We’ll cover the major tourist attractions, hidden gems, where to stay and what to do in Rome with kids so they’ll remember the Eternal City fondly (and hopefully learn a thing or two as well).
+We’ll cover the major tourist attractions, hidden gems, where to stay, and what to do in Rome with kids so they’ll remember the Eternal City fondly (and hopefully learn a thing or two as well).
+We also have suggestions for where to eat, how to get around Rome, and where to stay.

 I loved Rome when I first visited years ago, and after visiting with kids, still find it endlessly entrancing.
 The mix of ancient, old, and new is fascinating, complete with wonderful food and wine.